Otrzymaliśmy zapytanie, a ktoś wkrótce skontaktuje się z Tobą.

 → Logistics, including water stashes along the trail, food, etc.

 → Personal expenses.

-→ Personal expenses coverage for any damage to the equipment due to carelessness or disobedience to the trip leaders.
+→ Coverage for any damage to the equipment due to carelessness.

-→ Anything that was not specified under the section “The price includes” or was not agreed in advance in writing against “Wild Trails”.
+→ Anything not specified under the section “the price includes” or not agreed upon in advance.